Economic Conditions in Less-Developed Countries

 4. Poor provision of public services.

 Capitalism thrives on the existence of essential public services, such as roads, highways, and transportation systems (trains, airports), sewage systems, a sound judicial system, protection of private property (police, firefighters, military), and education.
 These services are non-existent or weak in LDCs.
-Therefore, capitalism cannot succeed in these countries.
+Therefore, capitalism struggles to succeed in these countries.

 Without a strong capitalist foundation, LDCs will not experience significant economic growth.